-Engagement in community arts facilitates an increased quality of life and enjoyment of life, as well as a sense of belonging to a community for recent refugees and asylum seekers.
-Through involvement in cultural activities, young migrants and refugees benefit by liberation from disempowering identities, the re-defining of relationships, and increased knowledge and confidence.
+Engagement in community arts can contribute to an increased quality of life and enjoyment of life, as well as a sense of community and belonging for new refugees and asylum seekers.
+Through cultural activities, young migrants and refugees can benefit from their liberation from disempowering identities and the redefining of relationships.